-SIFMA provided comments to the Securities and Exchange Commission (SEC) in response to the request for comment on SR-FINRA-2021-010 –…
+SIFMA and SIFMA AMG provided comments to the U.S. Securities and Exchange Commission (SEC) on the their Request for Comment…

 Request for No Action Relief from Rule 1004 of Regulation SCI